google-wallet/save-to-google-pay-button/src/save-button-element/README.md

 </save-to-google-pay-button>
 ```

-More HTML examples can be found in the
+An HTML example can be found in the
 [examples folder](https://github.com/google-pay/save-to-google-pay-button/tree/main/examples/html) of this repository.

 ## Example usage: Vue website

-A Vue example is very similar to the HTML version above.
-Code samples can be found in the
+The Vue example is very similar to the HTML version above.
+An example can be found in the
 [examples folder](https://github.com/google-pay/save-to-google-pay-button/tree/main/examples/vue/src/components) of this
 repository.